Ayfri/Ayfri/README.md

 # Hi there, I'm Ayfri 👋
 ### What do I do ?
-I'm a french student, coding mainly in TypeScript, Kotlin, Java, JavaScript and briefly other languages.
+I'm a french student, coding mainly in TypeScript, Kotlin, Java, JavaScript and briefly other languages.<br>
 I do mainly games, discord bots, useful librairies and other, I also love experimenting with new technologies and new types of projects.

-I have a lot of projects that aren't finished (like everybody).
+I have a lot of projects that aren't finished (like everybody).<br>
 I have multiple active projects that I've not publish yet, be patient :)

 ### Links